Nevada does not levy an individual income tax. More on the Silver State's taxes can be found in the tabbed pages below.

 The Nevada Department of Taxation does not levy a state income tax.

-Counties can assess option taxes as well, making the combined state/county sales taxes rate in some areas as high as 8.10 percent.
+Counties can assess option taxes as well, making the combined state and county sales taxes rate in some areas as high as 8.1%.

 Personal and real property taxes